nogalpaulina/hrs-portlets/README.md

 + When not set, Benefit Information uses the URL from the HRS URLs SOAP web service as the href of the "View Benefits Summary Detail" link.
 + If the URL is available from neither source, Benefit Information drops this link from the UI.

+#### `fname` portlet preference (required)

++ When set, Benefit Information uses this value as its own `fname` in generating URLs to access statements
++ When not set, Benefit Information is unable to link to ETS WRS Statements of Benefit and Benefit Enrollment Confirmation Statements and shows an error message in place of listing these statements

 ### Specific to ManagerLinks

 (Published as "Manager Time and Approval" in MyUW.)